Awesome GraphQL CSRF and SSRF

 Here's some other ways to try and bypass mutation restrictions:

-• Is case-jumbling blocked? e.g. mUtaTiOn - this shouldn't be allowed as per the GraphQL spec, but who cares what the spec says?
+- this shouldn't be allowed as per the GraphQL spec, but who cares what the spec says? - What if you put both a

-• What if you put both a query and a mutation in the same request?
+in the same request?
 Do both go through?
 Does it validate both?

-GET Paramaters in POST Requests
+Paramaters in POST

-Going back to earlier, I mentioned that it is officially reccomended that GraphQL APIs which recieve POST requests should not only handle queries in their body, but also queries within the URL paramaters.
-The most critical part of this is "it should be parsed and handled in the same way as the HTTP GET case.".
-But almost no implementations do this correctly.
-In many popular GraphQL server implementations, including the official express-graphql implementation, this is handled poorly.
+requests should not only handle queries in their body, but also queries within the URL paramaters.
+The most critical part of this is "it should be parsed and handled in the same way as the HTTP GET case."

-Let's look at what express-graphqldoes3.
+Let's look at what express-graphql

 const urlData = new URLSearchParams(request.url.split('?')[1]);